There are a growing number of women working in a range of roles and leadership positions in the NSW mining sector.

-We are also involved with other Awards programs across the industry supporting the success of women, gender diversity champions and companies working to enhance diversity and inclusion across Australia's resources workforce.
-This includes the annual Women in Resources National Awards which were hosted in Sydney in 2019 by the NSW Minerals Council.
+The NSW mining industry also supports other Awards programs across recognising the success of women, gender diversity champions and companies working to enhance diversity and inclusion across Australia's resources workforce.
+This includes the annual Women in Resources National Awards hosted by the Minerals Council of Australia.

 The NSW Women in Mining Network exists to provide a productive network of women in the mining industry.

 It represents the interests of women working in the NSW minerals industry and anyone can be a member, including non-AusIMM members, regardless of gender.

 The NSW Women in Mining Network hosts networking events in Sydney and mining regions including the Hunter Valley, Illawarra and Central West.
 The network is open to all women working in or with the NSW minerals industry.
 Women working in non-traditional roles are particularly encouraged to join.

 Since 2013, the NSW Women in Mining Network Mentoring Program has helped women working in the NSW mining industry to develop the skills and knowledge to help them fulfil their potential and excel in their professions.

 Everyone that participates is matched with an experienced industry mentor (male or female) who can share their expertise.
 They’re also given the opportunity to engage in training and networking activities in a structured, sustainable mentoring process.